What Is The Acne Cosmetics Connection?

 If You Have Gym Class

-If you have gym class, don’t skip your shower.
+If you have gym class, don’t skip your shower7.
 Sweat can accumulate under tight clothing and shrivel skin like a prune.
 If you don’t remove dead skin flakes that can get onto your pores while you are working out within four hours of your exercise session, they can get into your pores and cause back and chest acne.

 Removing Makeup At Night

 The traditional way to remove makeup is with cold cream.
 The problem is, then you have to remove the cold cream.
-Choose a cleanser that removes all your makeup, but without any need to scrub your face.
+Choose a cleanser that removes all your makeup, but without any need to scrub your face8.
 Scrubbing at night is just as detrimental to your skin.
 After you pat your skin dry with a clean towel (or at least a clean area on a towel you have used before), then apply acne products that will work all night until it’s time to start the acne care cycle all over again.

 It’s a lot easier to keep up with your acne skin care routine if you use a complete acne care system like Exposed Skin Care.